 Why Move to Nashville

-The biggest employers in Nashville are in healthcare, higher education, and government.
+The biggest employers in Nashville are in healthcare, higher education and government.
 These fields have strong recession-proof numbers and provide Nashville with a measure of stability.
-The largest employer in the city is Vanderbilt – a blend of higher education and healthcare – with Nissan North America and HCA rounding out the top three.
+The largest employer in the city is Vanderbilt – a blend of higher education and healthcare.
+Next come Nissan North America and HCA rounding out the top three.

 It’s also a fun city, home to minor and pro league sports (Go Preds!) and cultural festivals (your chance to compete for Dragon Boat glory).
 There are iconic restaurants such as Prince’s Hot Chicken and the Loveless Cafe.
 Plus, everyone — Gen Z just entering the workforce (surprise concert at Grimey’s) to families (Live on the Green and Little Art House) to retired couples (a Full Moon Picking Party, perhaps?) — can find the perfect way to pass the time.

 Nashville is becoming an expensive place to live.
 While currently not in the top ten most expensive cities, it’s just below the top 20.
 “If you want to be in Nashville proper there’s going to be a premium to pay for that,” said Chris Grimes, Managing Broker at RE/MAX Homes and Estates.
 A big reason for that is the strain on the housing supply from the influx of people moving to Music City from California, New York, and Illinois.
 “We have [an] almost historic shortage of supply, and demand is almost at a historic high,” added Grimes.

 If you’re moving to Nashville, the numbers can paint a frustrating picture.
 But even considering the growing tech presence in Nashville and the strong music industry, it is still possible to land a job that pays enough to be comfortable.